mementum/backtrader/README.rst

   - Python 2.7
   - Python 3.2/3.3/3.4/3.5

+  - It also works with pypy and pypy3 (no plotting - matplotlib is not supported under pypy)

 Compatibility is tested during development with 2.7 and 3.4

 The other versions are tested automatically with Travis.